-Heteroskedasticity is the violation of the assumption, commonly made in linear regression models, that all the errors of the regression have the same variance.
+Heteroskedasticity is the violation of the assumption, made in some linear regression models, that all the errors of the regression have the same variance.

-Sometimes we make the assumption that all the error terms have the same variance, that is,
+Sometimes we assume that all the error terms have the same variance, that is,

-When this assumption is met, we say that the errors are homoskedastic (or homoscedastic).
+When this hypothesis holds, we say that the errors are homoskedastic (or homoscedastic).

-We often make an assumption stronger than homoskedasticity, called conditional homoskedasticity:where is the design matrix (i.e., the matrix whose rows are the vectors of regressors for ).
+In most cases, we make an hypothesis stronger than homoskedasticity, called conditional homoskedasticity:where is the design matrix (i.e., the matrix whose rows are the vectors of regressors for ).

-In other words, we assume that the variance of the errors is constant conditional on the design matrix.
+In other words, we postulate that the variance of the errors is constant conditional on the design matrix.

 When this assumption is violated, the regression is said to suffer from conditional heteroskedasticity.